-Since then we have continued to acquire contemporary art from living artists and our current Art Committee, chaired by partner Natasha McKenna, has worked to expand and develop the collection.
+Since then we have continued to acquire contemporary art from living artists and our current Art Committee, chaired by partner Christine O'Donovan has worked to expand and develop the collection.
 As our office is open plan, the addition of art has helped to add a certain style and character to the building.
 It has allowed the firm to reflect its personality and to provide a beautiful atmosphere and stimulating work environment for our employees and clients alike.

-The collection now stands at 100 pieces and includes a specially commissioned Corban Walker sculpture in the building’s atrium.
+The collection now stands at over 100 pieces and includes a specially commissioned Corban Walker sculpture in the building’s atrium.
 We also have works from artists such as Martin Healy, John Boyd, Bridget Reilly, Eithne Jordan, Geraldine O’Neill and Diana Copperwhite.